William Marsh Rice: Death and scandal

+The new will stipulated his estate was to be divided into two equal parts.
+One half was go to the creation of the Rice Institute, and the other half was to be divided such that 50% would go to wife Elizabeth Baldwin Rice, and the remaining 50% would be distributed to his four other beneficiaries.

+Following the death of his wife in July 1896, a new will was executed on September 26, 1896, which allocated $80,000 to his brother Frederick and $100,000 each to his two sisters.
+The remainder of the estate was to be used to establish the Rice Institute.
+The ensuing legal battles over the estate of Elizabeth Rice set the stage for a crime that would become one of the earliest sensational crimes of the 20th century.

-Rice was the victim of one of the earliest sensational crimes of the 1900s.
-In 1893, Rice made a new will, naming as executors Captain James A. Baker, a lawyer who often worked for him, William M. Rice Jr., his nephew, and John D. Bartine.
-The value of Rice's estate at the time was estimated at about $4 million.
-The new will instructed the executors to divide his property into two equal parts, one to be bequeathed to the Rice Institute, the other to be divided into shares and distributed to his wife Elizabeth Baldwin Rice and other legatees.
-After her death in 1896, a new will was drafted on September 26, providing bequests for several of Rice's relatives and leaving the remainder of the estate to the Rice Institute.
-The next four years saw a great deal of litigation by the will of Elizabeth Rice.
-Its executor was O. T. Holt, assisted by Albert T. Patrick, formerly an attorney in Houston, but working in New York at the time.
+Before her death, she had secretly signed a will that stipulated the distribution of half of the couple's estate.
+She assumed that she would have half of the couple's estate under the laws of Texas.
+The next four years saw a great deal of litigation over the will of Elizabeth Rice.
+The executor of Elizabeth's will was O. T. Holt, assisted by Albert T. Patrick, formerly an attorney in Houston, but working in New York at the time.
 Under a false identity, Patrick interviewed Rice, who would not otherwise have seen him due to his professional relationship with Elizabeth Rice.
 Patrick was attempting to establish Rice's domicile in Texas, and not in New York, which would have provided a more favorable bequest for Mrs. Rice.
 Despite revealing his identity in 1900, to Rice's anger, the two men continued to have dealings.

 Plotting to take control of Rice's estate and become the beneficiary of his fortune, Patrick prepared a fake will, forging Rice's signature on it.
 The fraudulent document named William Rice Jr. and James Baker Jr. as executors, but replaced John Bartine's name with Patrick's.
 He made bequests to a number of relatives and friends of Rice and of his own, hoping to involve as many interested parties as possible.
 In the words of James A. Baker Sr.: